MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Finland/sepa-credit-transfer-payments.md

 ---
     title: SEPA Credit Transfer Payments
-    description: ADD INCLUDE<!--[!INCLUDE[nav_current_short](../../includes/nav_current_short_md.md)]--> ../../includes Finnish enhancements to allow you to create Single Euro Payments Area (SEPA) credit transfer files to send vendor payments to banks.
+    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] ../../includes Finnish enhancements to allow you to create Single Euro Payments Area (SEPA) credit transfer files to send vendor payments to banks.
 A SEPA credit transfer is a payment that is transferred according to the file format specified by the European Payments Commission.

     documentationcenter: ''
     author: SorenGP